Canadian Rockies, Access from Canmore AB, Canada

-3 – 4 day ski touring trip in one of BC’s most scenic backcountry skiing destinations with helicopter access.
+3 – 4 night ski touring trip in one of BC’s most scenic backcountry skiing destinations with helicopter access.

 Talus Lodge Ski Touring Highlights

-- 2 m / 7 ft average settled snowpack per year
+- Over 3 m / 10 ft average settled snowpack at tree line

 - 1.5 hours from Calgary International Airport to staging area